davekrh/ocp310_for_operations/07-lesson-interacting.md

 [root@master ~]# htpasswd -b /etc/origin/master/htpasswd user ocpuser
 Adding password for user user
 ```
-You now will have a user named “user” with the password of “ocpuser”.
+You now will have a user named `user` with the password of `ocpuser`.
 You can log in via the CLI by doing the following:
 ```
 [root@master ~]# oc whoami
 admin